Special (Lizzo album)

-Special is the fourth studio album by American rapper and singer Lizzo, released by Nice Life and Atlantic Records on July 15, 2022.
-It was preceded by the lead single "About Damn Time", released on April 14, 2022, which reached number one on the Billboard Hot 100, and the top ten in twelve other countries.
+Special is the fourth studio album by American singer and rapper Lizzo, released by Nice Life Recording Company and Atlantic Records on July 15, 2022.
+It was preceded by the lead single "About Damn Time", released on April 14, 2022, which reached number one on the Billboard Hot 100, and the top ten in 12 other countries.

 Special, has been described by critics as a pop, funk, disco, hip hop, and R&B album.
 It received positive reviews from music critics.
 The album peaked at number two on the US Billboard 200 chart, becoming, at the time, the highest-charting album by a female artist in 2022, as well as the largest week by units earned, among all albums released by women in 2022.
 It reached the top ten on the UK, Australian, Canadian, Hungary, and New Zealand album charts.

-At the 65th Annual Grammy Awards, the album received nominations for Album of the Year and Best Pop Vocal Album, while “About Damn Time” won Record of the Year, with additional nominations for Song of the Year and Best Pop Solo Performance.
+At the 65th Annual Grammy Awards, the album received nominations for Album of the Year and Best Pop Vocal Album, while "About Damn Time" won Record of the Year, with additional nominations for Song of the Year and Best Pop Solo Performance.

 Background

 Lizzo released her third studio album and major-label debut studio album, Cuz I Love You, on April 19, 2019.
 The album was met with positive reviews and peaked at number two on the Billboard 200 chart.
 The album was nominated for Album of the Year at the 62nd Annual Grammy Awards, contributing to Lizzo receiving the most nominations at the ceremony.
 The album also won the award for Best Urban Contemporary Album.

 In October 2020, Lizzo announced that her fourth studio album was nearing completion, saying she had "a few more songs to write".
 In January 2021, American singer SZA confirmed to have heard new material from Lizzo.
 In August 2021, Lizzo announced "Rumors", her first song after two years, which was released on August 13.
 The standalone single features fellow American rapper Cardi B.

-During her keynote speech at the South by Southwest festival in March 2022, Lizzo announced that her album was finished, saying "It’s done so it’s coming very very soon…and it’s good.
+During her keynote speech at the South by Southwest festival in March 2022, Lizzo announced that her album was finished, saying "It's done so it's coming very very soon…and it's good.
 I worked real hard on it, so it better be good."